-51. The Group found evidence that Colonel Innocent Zimurinda, currently operating with M23, travelled to Rwanda for meetings with the Rwandan government.
-Intelligence sources, an ex-CNDP officer and two RDF officers confirmed that on 9 April, Zimurinda came to Gisenyi to participate, alongside with Minister of Defense Kabarebe, and other Rwandan and DRC officials, in a meeting to address the crisis at the outset of the ex-CNDP mutiny.
+51. The Group found evidence that Col. Innocent Zimurinda, currently operating with M23, travelled to Rwanda for meetings with the Rwandan Government.
+Intelligence sources, an ex-CNDP officer and two RDF officers confirmed that on 9 April, Zimurinda came to Gisenyi to participate, alongside Minister of Defence Kabarebe, and other Rwandan and officials of the Democratic Republic of the Congo, in a meeting to address the crisis at the outset of the ex-CNDP mutiny.